 The most recent project by Right Lines Productions, in association with Eden Court, is an adaptation of Roger Hunt’s book “Be Silent or Be Killed” for the stage.

-The talented cast is James Mackenzie (Roger), Helen Mackay (Irene) and Ewan Donald (Chris).
-The Director is Ian Grieve.
+The talented cast was James Mackenzie (Roger), Helen Mackay (Irene) and Ewan Donald (Chris).
+Directed by Ian Grieve.

 Roger Hunt was an employee of the Royal Bank of Scotland who was sent to India in November 2008 to set up a new business operation.
 Shortly after his arrival in Mumbai, he was caught up in the bloody terrorist attack on the Oberoi Hotel which claimed the lives of many innocent people.
 People who just happened to be in the wrong place at the wrong time.